An Act to prevent the further introduction of SLAVES, and to limit the Term of Contracts for SERVITUDE within this Province.

-Whereas it is unjust that a people who enjoy Freedom by Law should encourage the introduction of Slavery in this Province, and whereas it is highly expedient to abolish Slavery in this Province so far as the same may gradually be done without violating private property; Be it enacted by the King’s Most Excellent Majesty, and by and with the advice and consent of the Legislative Council and Assembly of the Province of Upper Canada, constituted and assembled by virtue of and under authority of and Act passed in the Parliament of Great-Britain, intituled, “An Act to repeal certain parts of an Act passed in the fourteenth year of His Majesty’s Reign, intituled ‘An Act for making more effectual provision for the Government of the Province of Quebec, in North America, and to make further provision for the Government of the said Province,” and by the authority of the same, That from and after the passing of this Act, so much of a certain Act of the Parliament of Great-Britain, passed in the thirtieth year of the His present Majesty, intituled “An Act for encouraging new settlers in His Majesty’s Colonies and Plantations in America.” as may enable the Governor or Lieutenant Governor of this Province, heretofore parcel of His Majesty’s Province of Quebec, to grant a licence for importing into the same any Negro or Negroes, shall be, and the same is hereby repealed; and that from and after the passing of this Act it shall not be lawful for the Governor, Lieutenant Governor or other Person administering the Government of this Province, to grant a licence for the importation any Negro, or other person to be subjected to the condition of a Slave, or to a bounden involuntary service for life, into any part of the Province; nor shall any Negro, or other person who shall come or be brought into this Province after the passing of this Act be subject to the condition of a Slave, or to such service as aforesaid, within this Province, nor shall any voluntary contract of service or indentures that may be entered into by any parties within this Province, after the passing of this Act, be binding on them or either of them, for a longer time than a term of nine years, from the day of the date of such a contract.
+Whereas it is unjust that a people who enjoy Freedom by Law should encourage the introduction of Slaves, and whereas it is highly expedient to abolish Slavery in this Province, so far as the same may gradually be done without violating private property; Be it enacted by the King’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and Assembly of the Province of Upper-Canada, constituted and assembled by virtue of and under the authority of an Act passed in the Parliament of Great-Britain, intituled, “An Act to repeal certain parts of an Act passed in the fourteenth year of His Majesty’s Reign, intituled ‘An Act for making more effectual provision for the Government of the Province of Quebec, in North America, and to make further provision for the Government of the said Province,” and by the authority of the same, That from and after the passing of this Act, so much of a certain Act of the Parliament of Great Britain, passed in the thirtieth year of the His present Majesty, intituled “An Act for encouraging new settlers in His Majesty’s Colonies and Plantations in America.” as may enable the Governor or Lieutenant Governor of this Province, heretofore parcel of His Majesty’s Province of Quebec, to grant a licence for importing into the same any Negro or Negroes, shall be, and the same is hereby repealed; and that from and after the passing of this Act, it shall not be lawful for the Governor, Lieutenant Governor or Person administering the Government of this Province, to grant a licence for the importation any Negro or other person to be subjected to the condition of a Slave, or to a bounden involuntary service for life, into any part of the Province; nor shall any Negro, or other person who shall come or be brought into this Province after the passing of this Act, be subject to the condition of a Slave, or to such service as aforesaid, within this Province, nor shall any voluntary contract of service or indentures that may be entered into by any parties within this Province, after the passing of this Act, be binding on them or either of them, for a longer time than a term of nine years, from the day of the date of such a contract.

 V. And be it further enacted, That whenever any master or mistress shall liberate or release any person subject to the condition of a Slave from their service, they shall at the same time, give good and sufficient security to the Church or Town Wardens of the parish or township where they live, that the person so released by them shall not become chargeable to the same, or any other parish or township.